 heatmap methods.
 In the

 maker=False since we do not want to drop pins on the coordinates.
-We will also be specifying the size and the color of the scatters.
+We will also add the size and color of the scatters.

 # Coordinates - Scatters, Heatmaps aoi_lats, aoi_longs = zip( *[ (13.004716, 77.563684), (13.005855, 77.564780), (13.007455, 77.563552), (13.006760, 77.562985), (13.004268, 77.562464), ] ) gmap.heatmap(aoi_lats, aoi_longs) gmap.scatter(aoi_lats, aoi_longs, "#6e2142", marker=False, size=12)